anishaislam8/TriGraph/README.md

 1. To create the corpus of 2-node subgraphs and their frequencies, go to *src_c++/create_corpus* directory.
 - `cd src_c++/create_corpus`

 2. Next, update the training hash file and database name and location on lines 5 and 7 of *2_extract_2_gram_frquencies_db.cpp*.
-Please note that the training hash file contains the SHA-256 hash ID of the parsed PD files in the training set, while database.db stores the contents of the parsed PD file.
+Please note that the training hash file contains the SHA-256 hash ID of the parsed PD files in the training set, while the *database.db* file stores the contents of the parsed PD file.

 3. Then run the file using the following commands:
 - `g++ -O3 -fconcepts -o 2_grams.exe 2_extract_2_gram_frequencies_db.cpp utils.cpp graph.cpp -lsqlite3`